convertigo/c8oprj-lib-baserow/project.md

 </p></blockquote></details>

-<details><summary><b>forms_AddRow</b> : Add a row to a Baserow table</summary><blockquote><p>
+<details><summary><b>forms_AddRow</b> : Add or update a row to a Baserow table</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") forms_AddRow

-Add a row to a Baserow table.
+Add or update a row to a Baserow table.
 Each column of the table must have the same name as the technicalID of a field on the form.
 Forms fields can be any type, but usually select lists are mapped on Baserow Linked Columns.

 <span style="color:DarkGoldenRod">Variables</span>